4 Popular Examples of Difficulties People Face in Life

 Global statistics show that 80 out of 100 businesses fail within their first 5 years.
 Of those that survive, 80 percent, still fail within the subsequent 4 years.
 Out of those that remain after these 9 years, only 15 out of 100 make a significant profit; the remaining 85 percent just hang in there.
 That means if 100 businesses start today, in 9 years only 4 of them will be surviving; and of the 4, only 1 will be making a significant profit.

 In summary, there is generally extremely low productivity.
 And most people are not truly fulfilled in life.
-All these happen because of the 4 habits that make life difficult; the first being The Processionary Caterpillar Syndrome.
+All these happen because of the 4 habits that make life difficult; the first being The Processionary Caterpillar Syndrome; you may scroll down for the video presentation below or see the transcript.